zjlxgxz/ICB_FoodBot_T4/README.md

 ### 2. Language Understanding
 ### 3. Dialogue Management
 ### 4. Natural Language Generation
+(1)NN-based
+* An adapted version of a semantically conditioned LSTM: [RNNLG](https://github.com/shawnwun/RNNLG)
+* Data collection: sentences with ~10 intents written by human
+* Performance:
+    * BLEU score: 0.5518
+    * Naturalness: see the example below
+    * inform(name = 33 greenwich; address = 7593 kirkland lane rockaway)
+    * => “33 greenwich is good good in 7593 kirkland lane rockaway address is in.”

+(2)Template-based (using this one!)
+* Template: 17 intents, each one with 5~8 templates.

 ### 5. UI
 * Base on nodejs, include: grpc, express, socket, mysql, async
 * Workflow: